-In practice it might be best to check the newest partition first, if most inserts go into that partition.
-For simplicity we have shown the trigger's tests in the same order as in other parts of this example.
+In practice, it might be best to check the newest child first, if most inserts go into that child.
+For simplicity, we have shown the trigger's tests in the same order as in other parts of this example.

-A different approach to redirecting inserts into the appropriate partition table is to set up rules, instead of a trigger, on the master table.
+A different approach to redirecting inserts into the appropriate child table is to set up rules, instead of a trigger, on the master table.
 For example:

 CREATE RULE measurement_insert_y2006m02 AS ON INSERT TO measurement WHERE ( logdate >= DATE '2006-02-01' AND logdate < DATE '2006-03-01' ) DO INSTEAD INSERT INTO measurement_y2006m02 VALUES (NEW.*); ...
 CREATE RULE measurement_insert_y2008m01 AS ON INSERT TO measurement WHERE ( logdate >= DATE '2008-01-01' AND logdate < DATE '2008-02-01' ) DO INSTEAD INSERT INTO measurement_y2008m01 VALUES (NEW.*);